-Since our target is to get high quality and bulk quantity timber, we need to depend on the commercially grown timber; they plant their treed in a certain distance to make sure the tree will have certain amount of light from the top part of the tree so the tree will grow longer and straighter.
-While they are little plants cut their branches off to let the tree grow vertically, so we will get a tree with longer steam, which will provide us, high quality timber with straight fiber, which will not bend easily and provide us with high quality fiber.
-Since the commercial harvesters harvest them for commercial purpose, they always maintains necessary water content in the soil, use necessary fertiliser, which they learn from the forest department, they teach them to cut the brunches off so the tree will grow longer and straighter, and produce high quality fiber.
-Since we need a lot of lumber everyday it’s essential to collect the timber from commercial timber grower, where it’s easy to get a lot of matured and high quality timber.
+Since our target is to get high quality and bulk quantity timber, we need to depend on the commercially grown timber; they plant their tree in a certain distance to make sure the tree will have a certain amount of light from the top part of the tree so the tree will grow longer and straighter.
+While they are little plants cut their branches off to let the tree grow vertically, so we will get a tree with longer steam, which will provide us, high-quality timber with straight fiber, which will not bend easily and provide us with high-quality fiber.
+Since the commercial harvesters harvest them for commercial purpose, they always maintain necessary water content in the soil, use necessary fertilizer, which they learn from the forest department, they teach them to cut the brunches off so the tree will grow longer and straighter, and produce high-quality fiber.
+Since we need a lot of lumber every day it’s essential to collect the timber from commercial timber grower, where it’s easy to get a lot of matured and high-quality timber.

 Most of the people are helpless, identifying quality timber; they come to us for a quality Door and Frame.
-When client’s comes to us for help, it’s easier for any manufacturer to misguide some of them.
+When clients come to us for help, it’s easier for any manufacturer to misguide some of them.
 When they come to us they feel so helpless, they express their helplessness and ask for our assistance.

-After we get these two things right, next thing is sectioning the timber properly, otherwise may waste a lot of wood, before we make the sections, we need to know exactly the lengths we need whether for the frame or the door.
+After we get these two things right, the next thing is sectioning the timber properly, otherwise, we may waste a lot of wood before we make the sections, we need to know exactly the lengths we need whether for the frame or the door.
 There is another thing we need to remember, we will try to section the timber to make sure we don’t have a bend or the section is not bowed but, they got to be in the measurement where we don’t have unnecessary length, which may cause unnecessary wastage of material.

 Sawing is another most essential part in this line of business, if anyone starts this business not knowing what is he is doing, may lose his capital within no time.
-Thickness and width of the timber is the vital most after sectioning, suppose we need 1.5” for final product, what size do we need to saw?
-Same thing for the frame, we need 2.25”x5.75” exact thickness and width of final size of the timber, what size do we need to saw, we will be losing some material for the cutting thickness, all together if we saw the timber oversize we will lose money and will have to plain too much material out to come to the original size.
-Over sizing the timber is less risky than cutting the timber under sizing, if we undercut the timber that will be a total disaster, we will lose the whole thing, whole material is wastage, lose the entire investment within no time.
+Thickness and width of the timber are the vital most after sectioning, suppose we need 1.5” for the final product, what size do we need to say?
+The same thing for the frame, we need 2.25”x5.75” exact thickness and width of the final size of the timber, what size do we need to say, we will be losing some material for the cutting thickness, altogether if we saw the timber oversize we will lose money and will have to plan too much material out to come to the original size.
+Oversizing the timber is less risky than cutting the timber under-sizing, if we undercut the timber that will be a total disaster, we will lose the whole thing, whole material is wastage, lose the entire investment within no time.
 Even the width of the timber got to be cut right, if not may have to lose the entire investment.

 For thickness of any material we need to cut 2/8” of an inch thicker than our desired final production thickness, 1/8” of an inch for the saw blade to cut and another 1/8 of an inch for jointer and thicknesses.